surifirstpin/biplus_documentation/docs/Viewing Content FLD.md

 <center><h1>Viewing Content</h1></center>

-This section provides information on how to view the existing files in BiPlus.
+This section provides information on how to view the existing files in AcuBi.

 ## Navigating to Saved Content

-To view the saved content or files in BiPlus, Click on dashboard section all the files are visible either in folder or list view.
+To view the saved content or files in AcuBi, Click on dashboard section all the files are visible either in folder or list view.
 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/65a7a2016e969da008299fa05bf06e3a17cffa5d/images/view_content.png)
 **Now Lets Get Started :**